Before working with PfP's Multisystemic Therapy program, even when they were both under the same roof, Ty and her mother lived in separate worlds.

 To address Ty's behavior away from home and her relationships at home, the juvenile court system recommended Multisystemic Therapy (MST).
 The goal of the MST program is to give youths with histories of behavioral problems, frequently involving the court system, the tools and the support necessary to develop personal, positive solutions.

-Ty and her mother, Tandra, worked with Kathleen Costello on PfP's MST team to resolve conflicts at home.
-After four months of creative interventions—including Costello's version of a "Newly Wed" game for mother and daughter—progress is remarkable.
+Ty and her mother, Tandra, worked with Kathleen Murray on PfP's MST team to resolve conflicts at home.
+After four months of creative interventions—including Murray's version of a "Newly Wed" game for mother and daughter—progress is remarkable.

 As distant as Ty was before, says her mother, Tandra, "Now, it's like, 'I want to be around you guys—the family, the whole household—and interact with you.'
 That to me is the most rewarding part: that she is actually back in the family again."